hortonworks/cloudbreak/docs/index.md

 `Description:` short description of your template

-`Location:` Google Cloud datacenter location where you'd like to launch your cluster

-`Image name:` The Google cloud base image used

-`Instance type:` the Azure instance type to be used - we suggest to use at least small or medium instances
+`Instance type:` the Google instance type to be used - we suggest to use at least small or medium instances

+`Volume type:` option to choose SSD or regular HDD

 `Attached volumes per instance:` the number of disks to be attached

 `Volume size (GB):` the size of the attached disks (in GB)

+`Public in account:` share it with others in the account

+**OpenStack**

+`Name:` name of your template

+`Description:` short description of your template

+`Public Net Id:` the public net id

+`Attached volumes per instance:` the number of disks to be attached

+`Volume size (GB):` the size of the attached disks (in GB)

+`Public in account:` share it with others in the account

 ###Manage blueprints
 Blueprints are your declarative definition of a Hadoop cluster.